bchu/99tabs/README.md

 I've got 99 problems and they're all Chrome tabs.

 **Note: this project requires use of the dev tools panel.
 This requires opening the panel manually on every open tab.
-Unfortunately, no other approach seems feasible.**
+No other approach seems feasible.**

 Failed approaches attempted: